SciCompKL/derivgrind/README.md

 Enter an input value `x` on the command line (e.g. `4.0`).
 Once the program finishes, you should find a binary file `dg-tape` storing the recorded tape, and text files `dg-input-indices`, `dg-output-indices` storing identifiers for `x` and `y`, respectively.
-Create a text file `dg-output-adjoints` containing `1.0` and run
+Create a text file `dg-output-bars` containing `1.0` and run

     install/bin/tape-evaluation $PWD

-This stores the reverse-mode automatic derivative in a text file `dg-input-adjoints`.
+This stores the reverse-mode automatic derivative in a text file `dg-input-bars`.

 ## <a name="limitations"></a>Limitations
 - Machine code can "hide" real arithmetic behind integer or logical instructions